 This garlic stuffed herb crusted pork tenderloin is super lean, but tender and incredibly flavorful.
 The herbs are mixed with crushed pork rinds for extra crunch, and mustard, a perfect pairing for pork, is slathered all over the meat and helps glue in the spices.

-This recipe was inspired straight out Red Dead Redemption.
+This recipe idea came straight out Red Dead Redemption.
 I’ve been playing RDO2 A LOT and, whenever I play a game a lot, I get these strange things happening.
 I see them as positive, before you tell me I need help… I welcome colorful changes in my glasses’ tints.

 For example, after 100+ hours of Skyrim, I couldn’t see flower pots and standing jars without having a near uncontrollable urge to smash them.
 And when I was playing the first Red Dead, I used to spend a lot of time hunting birds.
 Whenever I opened the curtains in the morning and saw birds, I had a serious itch on my trigger finger.

-This time around, the game has these recipes that give you stat bonuses: you can cook seasoned meat with creeping thyme, oregano or wild mint.
-This got us in the mood for seasoned meat eating, and Daniel decided to go ahead and put all three herbs together to get max bonuses to our health, stamina and dead eye core 🤠
+So now the game has recipes that give you stat bonuses: you can cook what you hunt with creeping thyme, oregano or wild mint.
+Daniel decided to put all three herbs together on our seasoned meat to get max bonuses to our health, stamina and dead eye core 🤠

 Pork tenderloin vs pork loin